stav/steven.michael/content/post/manjaro-21.2/index.md

 #### Instal Hugo Extended Version

-The Academic theme needs the *extended version*.
+The Academic theme needs the *extended version* for the Sass/SCSS support.

 If you run Hugo but get an error like this: